fredwu/fredwu.me-v3/src/pages/blog/2013-08-27-writing-sensible-tests-for-happiness.md

 ## Do Not Replicate Implementation Details

-I am often surprised to see many seasoned developers “enjoy” writing tests that essentially replicate the production code logic without much benefit.
+I am often surprised to see many seasoned developers "enjoy" writing tests that essentially replicate the production code logic without much benefit.
 See below:

 ```ruby
 describe ApprovalStakeholder do